 I take a compassionate, collaborative, and integrative approach with my clients.
 I strive to create a comfortable and inclusive therapy environment.
 My therapy approach includes cognitive behavioral therapy, dialectical behavioral therapy, and insight-oriented treatments.
 I utilize a Health at Every Size approach to my work with clients with eating disorders, striving to challenge diet culture and instead working toward intuitive eating and size inclusivity.

-I work with adolescents and adults with a range of presenting concerns including eating disorders, mood and anxiety disorders.
+I work with young adults and adults with a range of presenting concerns including eating disorders, mood, and anxiety disorders.
 I also have extensive experience treating those with school and career concerns, new college graduates, and people facing life transitions.
-I also enjoy working with people around identity development and with clients on the LGBTQ+ spectrum.
+I enjoy working with people around identity development and with clients who are in the LGBTQ+ community.
 I have worked with many clients dealing with infertility, perinatal and/or postpartum depression and anxiety, and parenting challenges.

 I want to know your story.